farhanz27/Aqua-Sense/README.md

-# Welcome to Aqua Sense 👋
+# Welcome to AquaSense 👋

 This is an [Expo](https://expo.dev) project designed to help users monitor and maintain optimal conditions for home-based aquaculture systems.